 You have probably heard of using egg as a mask on the face to help prevent acne, but what about the health benefits of eggs for the hair?
 Egg yolks have a high sulfur content, which can help relieve dandruff and greasy hair symptoms.
 Also, egg yolks contain lecithin and protein, which can help strengthen your hair while providing it with a softer, shinier appearance.

-You can simply beat the egg yolks by themselves or mix them with honey, tea tree oil or olive oil, apply to dry hair, leaving on for about 5 to 20 minutes.
-Then wash your hair thoroughly and rinse well.
-(8)
+You can simply beat the egg yolks by themselves or mix them with honey and essentials oils to a make a hair mask, apply to dry hair, and leave on for about five to 20 minutes.
+Then wash your hair thoroughly, and rinse well.

 7. Tea Tree Oil for Oily Hair

-Some essential oils can provide the desired results.
-Tea tree oil is known for helping to control acne, but it also has the capability of controlling sebum production.
 When too much oil is produced, it can combine with dead skin cells, eventually blocking your pores.
 This can cause a range of skin conditions, such as acne and even cystic acne on the scalp.
-Additionally, tea tree oil is antimicrobial, reducing bacteria, which may help minimize or eliminate fungus.
-(9) (10)
+Additionally, tea tree oil is antimicrobial and can reduce bacteria, which may help minimize or eliminate fungus.

-Some other essential oils known to be helpful are lemon, bergamot and tea eucalyptus.
-By adding a few drops to your conditioner, or better yet, using my homemade conditioner, your hair can become oil-free and shiny!
+Some other essential oils known to be helpful are lemon, bergamot and eucalyptus.
+By adding a few drops to your conditioner, or better yet using this homemade conditioner, your hair can become oil-free and shiny!